Using weak values to experimentally determine "negative probabilities" in a two-photon state with Bell correlations: Applying weak measurement formalism to the CHSH observables

+Feynman~\cite{Feynman91}, famous for ``thinking outside the box'', suggested a different way to interpret this result.
+He noted that it is possible to obtain the quantum probability distribution for measurements on a singlet state as follows.
+Let $V_\pm$ be the event that Alice obtains the result $\pm 1$ when measuring Pauli observable $\hat{V}$ and likewise $U_\pm$ for Bob \cite{Footnote1}.
+Then the complete set of singlet correlations can be obtained by considering $\Pr[U_+,V_+]$ for all $U$ and $V$.
+Feynman shows that this can be written as

+where $a$ and $b$ are local hidden variables, and $\wp_a(V_+)$ is the probability of event $V_+$ conditioned on the value of Alice's LHV $a$, and $\wp_b(U_+)$ similarly.
+Of course this equation could not possibly reproduce the singlet correlations, which disprove the possibility of any LHV theory, if it were not for the fact that Feynman allows the probability distribution over the hidden variables, $P_{ab}$, to take anomalous (e.g.\ negative) values.
+Reverting to the notation we used above, Feynman's model defines a joint distribution for observables $X, Z, P$, and $Q$,

+where $x$ (for example) takes values $\pm 1$ as above, and corresponds to the events $X_\pm$.
+This joint distribution allows violation of the CHSH inequality because it contains anomalous probabilities emanating from those in $P_{ab}$.

+Feynman's prescription is certainly not the only one for constructing an anomalous joint distribution yielding the CHSH correlations.
+In fact there are an infinite number of distributions $\Pr[x,z,p,q]$ consistent with these correlations.
+This is because it takes (imposing normalization) 15 real numbers to specify all the $\Pr[x,z,p,q]$, whereas in any experiment involving projective measurements, the full set of joint probabilities (such as $\Pr[x,p]$, etc.)\ yields only 8 independent real numbers, because of the no-signalling property of quantum mechanics~\cite{Ghirardi80}.
+(Each of the four joint probability distributions, like $\Pr[x,p]$, defines four probabilities, but one of each has one redundant probability from normalization, giving 12 parameters.
+No-signalling then gives four constraints, each one like $\sum_p \Pr[x=+1,p] = \sum_q \Pr[x=+1,q]$, leaving 8 free parameters.
+Note that these constraints are satisfied automatically by any normalized joint distribution $\Pr[x,z,p,q]$.)

+In this paper, we describe a strategy that provides \emph{unique} values for the joint probabilities in (\ref{eq:CHSHexpect}), grounded in observation using weak measurements as the enabling tool.
 The key feature of weak measurements is that they minimize measurement back-action.
 This allows measurement results to be obtained for all four variables ($X$, $Z$, $P$, and $Q$) for the same two-qubit system simultaneously.
-For example, weak measurements can be performed in the $\hat Z$ basis on system $A$ and in the $\hat Q$ basis on system $B$, before strongly measuring the systems in the $\hat X$ and $\hat P$ bases respectively.
+For example, weak measurements can be performed in the $\hat Z$ basis on subsystem $A$ and in the $\hat Q$ basis on subsystem $B$, before strongly measuring the subsystems in the $\hat X$ and $\hat P$ bases respectively.
 Through this process one can determine $\abs{\an{\hat S_\text{CHSH}}}$ using fixed measurements on every system in the ensemble.
+(This theoretical possibility was also noted in~\cite{Dressel2011}.)